Rudder 8.2 release notes

 📊 Manage workstations and embedded systems with compliance persistence

-Rudder is built around a continuous feedback from the agents to the server.
-This allows displating real-time data.
-But this behavior does not match some use cases where machines can b unable to communication with the server continuously for different reasons: desktop/laptops, which are shut during the night, embedded systems with inconsistent connectivity, etc. Currently, they will appear as unavailable "gray nodes", and lower the global compliance (for bad reasons).
+Rudder is built around continuous feedback from the agents to the server.
+This allows displaying real-time data.
+But this behavior does not fit some use cases when machines are unable to communicate with the server continuously for different reasons: desktop/laptops, which are shut during the night, embedded systems with inconsistent connectivity, etc. Currently, they will appear as unavailable "gray nodes", and lower the global compliance.

-For these cases, it will now be possible to keep the latest received data and use it in current graphs.
-This is a kind of "No news is good news" mode, with a configurable threshold.
+For these cases, it will now be possible to keep the latest received data and use them within reporting, for a configurable time.

 👥 The user management interface is now a core feature